Iryna-Bo/Work-and-Mental-Health/Conclusions.md

 For this purpose I used pd.crosstab and sns.heatmap in Python.

 *Notable patterns:*
--Remote workers were more likely than hybrid and office workers to report the lowest work-life balance scores ("1").
+-Remote workers were more likely than hybrid and office workers to report the lowest work-life balance scores (**"1"**).

 -Hybrid workers had a higher likelihood of reporting decreased productivity.
 However, remote workers are not so far also.
-*🔍A Hit Map "Work Location and Productivity Change" (created in Python) is below*
+*🔍Below is a Heatmap (created in Python) illustrating the relationship between Work Location and Productivity Change*

 <img src="images/Work%20Location%20and%20Productivity%20Change.png" alt="Work Location and Productivity Change" width="600"/>